Paula-Pun/MachineLearningProject/README.md

 Everyone will be a developer i.e. contribute equally to coding our project.

-Sanjana Balusu
+Sanjana Balusu:
+scribe - takes notes on ideas mentioned during meetings.
+Ritvik Bhagawatula:
+editor - runs the final check through project submissions.
+Roshni Dhanasekar:
-scribe - takes notes on ideas mentioned during meetings Ritvik Bhagawatula editor - runs the final check through project submissions Roshni Dhanasekar scheduler - organizes meeting time and plans topics to be discussed Rohan Kashiviswanathan submitter - ensures that all deadlines are met on time Paula Punmaneeluk facilitator - initiates discussion to hear everyone’s ideas
+scheduler - organizes meeting time and plans topics to be discussed Rohan Kashiviswanathan:
+submitter - ensures that all deadlines are met on time.
+Paula Punmaneeluk:
+facilitator - initiates discussion to hear everyone’s ideas.

 Peer-reviewed sources: